dungureanu-endava/pao/Practice/Lab 08.md

 ...
 ```

-### III.
+### IV.
 Implement a small project that simulates a repairer service.
 The service should check the components of a customers' rig and display them in chronological order from oldest to newest.
 After identifying the outdated components (2017 or older), we should replace using spare parts that we own.
 After replacing the components, we should display the updated rig to the customer and present the final bill (based on the replaced components).